Home

 The styles of the time were Greek inspired designs.
 Many of these antique wedding bands were shaped with intricate metal work designs including acorns, doves, flowers, leaves, scrolls, and wheat stalks.
 Additional rings of the time were mourning rings, locket rings, and the poesy ring.

-• An important date in the history of wedding rings occurred in this era.
-Before 1750, all rings were created with hand-hammered alloys.
+*An important date in the history of wedding rings occurred in this era.
+Before 1750, all rings were created with hand-hammered alloys and sand casting methods.
 After this date, machines were invented to cut out the hard work needed to create alloys by hand.

-• Gemstones of the time included emeralds, rubies, sapphires, and in rare cases small diamonds (large diamonds would not become available until the late Victorian era).
-All gemstones from this time were set in silver, and gemstones were given simple old world cuts such as the table and rose cut.
+• Gemstones of the time included emeralds, rubies, sapphires, sometimes pearls and in rare cases small diamonds (large diamonds would not become widely available until the late Victorian era).
+Gemstones were set in silver, and stones were given simple old world cuts such as the table and rose cut.

-• Additional decorations of royal blue glass, coral, mother of pearl, and shell were also used to create rings from the Georgian era.
+• Additional decorations made with royal blue glass, coral, mother of pearl, and shell were also used to create rings from the Georgian era.

-Rings from this era were most often crafted from gold.
+Rings from this era were most often crafted from gold and silver.

-Before 1854, rings were created with 18 karat gold; after this date, the manufacture of 15 karat, 12 karat, and 9 karat gold became legal.
+Before 1854, rings were created usually with 18 karat gold; after this date, the manufacture of 15 karat, 12 karat, and 9/10 karat gold became legal.
 (This is an important date in the history of wedding rings for antique wedding ring shoppers to keep in mind).

-The different Victorian eras defined many significant changes in the history of the wedding ring:
+The different Victorian style eras defined many significant changes in the history of wedding rings:

-Early Victorian wedding rings that were created between 1837 and 1860 had a large, bright, bold, and lively style.
+Early Victorian Period wedding rings that were created between 1837 and 1860 had a large, bright, bold, and lively style.
 Popular designs included the Victorian snake ring and rings which had Celtic designs.
-The use of gemstones (brightly colored ones at that) was a frequently used style during this time.
+The use of gemstones (brightly colored ones at that) was the a la mode style of the time.

 • Before the South African diamond mines were opened in 1870, diamonds were still quite rare.
 Diamonds on Victorian wedding rings before this time were usually quite small and cut using the rose-cut style, and they were often set in clusters to form a larger ring.